Bo-Lennart/dinder/docs/README.md

 * To create a web page where dog owners can sign up in order to connect with other dog owners for a client.

 * To demonstrate my developer competency using HTML & CSS languages

+# Target audience

+Dog owners who want to meet other dog owners to find new friends for both themselves and their dogs.

+# UX User Eperience

+## User Stories

+As a user I want to be able to:
+    * Understand what the purpose of this page on loading.
+    * Have a smooth navigation experience as I click through the page.
+    * Build an understanding of what members think of Dinders' service.
+    * Be able to find information on how or why Dinder was created.
+    * Find a personal experience in the website which brings the importance of the founders interview into account.
+This gives a warmer feel and knowing that the founder actually is a dog owner herself and build trust with the user.
+    * Be able to sign up and get clear instructions on what will happen once I've signed up.
+    * Learn more about the developer who build the site, which is provided by the social links at the footer of the page.

 # Features